Dama gazelle: Conservation efforts

 Captive breeding is a very popular way to help an endangered species repopulate.
 The species reproduces in captivity, but the small founder population potentially presents a problem and may result in inbreeding.
 The primary focus of European EAZA zoos is the mhorr gazelle (N. d. mhorr), while the primary focus of North American AZA zoos is the addra gazelle (N. d. ruficollis).
 Mhorr gazelles are also kept in North African facilities and both subspecies are kept in the Middle East.
 These are maintained as part of the European Endangered Species Programme and Species Survival Plan.
 The studbooks include 293 mhorr (2014) and 168 addra gazelles (2012).
 One participant in the addra gazelle plan, White Oak Conservation in Yulee, Florida, has bred the gazelles since 1983, resulting in nearly 300 births.
 Several hundred additional animals that are not managed as part of the studbooks are kept privately, especially in Texas.

 Small population size and inbreeding are a serious concern in this population due to the increased parasite load and reduced reproductive viability.
 Few substantial in situ conservation efforts have been mounted due to the political situation in their currently fragmented habitat.
 The survival of this species in the wild depends on more reserves being created in the Sahelian and Saharan zones and better protection in the reserves that do exist.
 As the population deteriorates, researchers in 2008 stressed the need for healthy captive population and for help to preserve their habitats in the wild.

 In 2015, a reintroduction project was conducted in the Western Saharan territory of Morocco, in the Safia Natural Reserve close to the border with Mauritania.
-24 gazelles were released in a semi-enclosed facility, seven of which were monitored with telemetry collars.
+Twenty-four gazelles were released in a semi-enclosed facility, seven of which were monitored with telemetry collars.
 During the course of the project, animals experienced a poaching event, resulting in the deaths of three animals.
 Additionally, seven animals were killed by domestic dogs from nearby military outposts, suggesting that the animals do not recognize potential predators.
-This milestone project proved that reintroduction of wild animals in this part of the world is extremely difficult despite the favorable sentiment of the majority of local communities.
+This milestone project proved that reintroduction of wild animals in this part of the world is extremely difficult despite the favourable sentiment of the majority of local communities.